Cloufield/GWASTutorial/02_Linux_basics/README.md

 |Ease of operation|Easier|DIFFICULT|
 |Flexibility|MORE flexible|LESS flexible|

 -> CUI is better for large-scale data analysis

-Check list
-- [ ] what is CUI and GUI?
-- [ ] why do we use Linux over other systems?

 # Overview of the basic commands in Linux